Student to Millionaire: The ultimate guide

 But, of course there is absolutely no guarantee you’ll even make a penny, and the risk can often outweigh your other options of building a longer term income.

 It’s important to have a well researched idea and a solid business plan before you start, and a clear picture of how you’ll support yourself when there’s no money coming in.

 Having said all this, there may never be a better time to start in business than as a graduate.
 You’re responsibilities are minimal and even if it all goes Pete Tong, you’ve got a wealth of experience to build on and take forward.

 Start with our own list of business ideas.

 Take advantage of tax-free ISAs

-You can open a different ISA every year with a different provider if you want to, so shop around for the best rate.
-The top interest rate you can expect right now is around 3%.
-If you deposit £5,760 (the max. allowance for 2013/14) in one of the best ISAs, you’ll earn £169.76 over the year in tax-free interest.
-If that same amount was invested in a normal savings account paying 3%, after tax you’d receive £135.
+You can move to a different ISA provider every year if you want to, so shop around for the best rate.
+The top interest rate you can expect right now is around 2%.
+If you deposit £15,240 (the max. allowance for 2016 – going up to £20,000 in April 2017!) in one of the best ISAs, you’ll earn £304.80 over the year in tax-free interest.

 For more on ISAs, read our guide on the best ISA accounts.

 A few years on from graduating, you’ll hopefully have a decent amount of cash coming in on a regular basis.